nickmckenney/Building-a-JSON-API/readme.md

 ## Description

 You will be building a JSON API using Mongoose and Express.
-In addition, you will find an API online to pull data from.
-You'll use this retrieved data to build your own models, and also to seed your database with.
+In addition, you will find a dataset online to pull data from.
+You'll use this retrieved data to build your own model(s), and also to seed your database with.

 We recommend you use [axios](https://github.com/axios/axios) and the node [filesystem](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback) to get the data onto your computer.
 Axios is very similar to fetch, uses promises, and does an excellent job all around.

-There are many great APIs you can use, we'll provide a list of suggestions.
+There are many great APIs you can use, and we'll provide a list of suggestions.
 As usual, if you have another idea in mind, just run it by an instructor for approval.

-Since you all have already built a JSON API in the last week, the focus of this project will be around **documentation** and **extra features**.
+Since you all have already built a JSON API, the additional focus of this project will be around **documentation** and **extra features**.

-In addition to building a project, you must document every route in your API.
+In addition to building your API, you must document every route.
-You can do this in the readme file of the project, or using a tool like Swagger or apidoc (see below).
-Every great API has good documentation!
+You can do this in the Readme file of the project, or using a tool like Swagger or apidoc (see below).
+Every great API has great documentation to go with it!
 You can use the docs from other APIs as examples for how to write your own.

 ## Requirements